 Our Top Moving Tips

 Our Movers will usually give you the option of having either one or two helpers, or more depending on the size of the removal.
-The driver is counted as one helper and it's usually worth opting for another helper if you have any large heavy items, especially if there are stairs involved or you prefer not to assist.
+The driver is counted as one helper and it's usually worth opting for another helper if you have any large heavy items, especially if there are stairs involved or you prefer not to assist in any way.

-Try to supply as much helpful information as you can before the move, particularly with regard to the items that need to be moved, along with any useful details about the parking situation at your address.
-If you have any specific requirements such as needing assistance with dismantling furniture, it's also best to let your Mover know in advance.
+Try to supply as much helpful information as you can before the move, particularly with regard to the items that need to be moved, along with any useful details about the parking situation at your address and any flexibility you have on time or dates.
+If you have any specific requirements such as needing assistance with dismantling furniture etc, it's also best to let your Mover know in advance to ensure they are prepared.

 Make sure your belongings are well packed to protect them in transit and enable your Mover to work more quickly and efficiently.
 Avoid leaving your packing to the last minute and being forced to scrape together used boxes from the local supermarket.
 They will almost certainly be too flimsy to safely hold your belongings inside, and you should ideally purchase some good quality moving boxes which are relatively inexpensive.